-Fulton's newest attraction, the Windmill Cultural Center (WCC), was dedicated April 2010.
-The WCC houses an extensive collection of 21 European windmills.
+The Windmill Cultural Center (WCC) was dedicated April 2010 and houses an extensive collection of 22 European windmills.
 The windmills vary in size up to six feet tall.

 The collection was designed by Henk and June Hielema of DeMotte, Indiana.
 Mr. Hielema was employed in Europe and as a hobby; he and June traveled extensively, photographed mills, and returned home to build models of them.
 The mills are from ten European countries: Belgium, Denmark, England, Finland, France, Germany, Greece, Ireland, Portugal, and The Netherlands.
 Informative interpretive materials compliment the windmill collection providing unique information on the products produced by windmills, country of origin, windmill specifications, and the cultural impact of windmills.